osmcode/osmium-tool/man/osmium-export.md

     By default these features will be omitted from the output.
 Tags are the OSM tags, not attributes (like id, version, uid, ...) without the tags removed by the **exclude_tags** or **include_tags** settings.

+-r, --omit-rs
+:   Do not print the RS (0x1e, record separator) character when using the
+    GeoJSON Text Sequence Format.
+Ignored for other formats.

 -u, --add-unique-id=TYPE
 :   Add a unique Id to each feature.
 TYPE can be either *counter* in which